 - 1 recipe Easy One Pot Dark Chocolate Hot Fudge Sauce prepared and completely chilled

-- Preheat your oven to 350°F. Lightly grease a 16x12-inch jelly roll pan or rimmed baking sheet and line it with parchment paper.
+- Preheat your oven to 350°F. Lightly grease a 15x10-inch jelly roll pan or 16x12-inch rimmed baking sheet and line it with parchment paper.

-- Place eggs in the bowl of a stand mixer fitted with the whisk attachment (or in a large bowl if using a hand mixer) and beat on high speed for 3 minutes until very frothy and doubled in volume.
-Add sugar one tablespoon at a time and beat for 4-5 minutes until pale, thick and tripled in volume.
+- Make the sponge batter.
+Place eggs in the bowl of a stand mixer fitted with the whisk attachment (or in a large bowl if using a hand mixer) and beat on high speed for 3 minutes until very frothy and doubled in volume.
+Add sugar one tablespoon at a time and beat for 5-8 minutes until pale, thick and tripled in volume.
+If you're using a hand mixer, it will certainly take 8 minutes on high speed, so don't under-whip it.
 The eggs should reach the “ribbon stage” where it can hold a figure “8” as it falls back onto itself when lifted with the beaters.
 Mix in salt.

-- Blend together milk, oil, vinegar and vanilla in a small bowl and gradually pour it into the egg mixture while mixing gently.
+- Whisk together milk, oil, vinegar and vanilla in a small bowl and gradually pour it into the egg mixture while mixing gently on low speed.

 - Sift flour and baking powder into a medium bowl and whisk to blend evenly.
-Sift it again over the mixer bowl with the beaten eggs and fold it in gently by hand using a balloon whisk or a wide spatula until just combined, scraping along the bottom of the bowl to evenly incorporate the ingredients.
+Then, sift it again over the mixer bowl with the beaten eggs in two parts and mix it in gently on low speed until just incorporated, then finish mixing it in by hand using a large balloon whisk or wide spatula until evenly combined, scraping along the bottom of the bowl to evenly incorporate the ingredients.